xpherechain/docs.x-phere.com/docs/mining/rewards.md

 ## Payout Flow

+Mining is done through a pool, so there are two hops — the protocol's, and the pool's.

-1. The IceRiver XP0 submits sealed xpHash blocks to the assigned mining endpoint (`sgp-mining`, `bkk-mining`, `hkg-mining`, or `idn-mining`).
+1. Your IceRiver XP0 submits shares to the pool over Stratum.
-2. The endpoint validates the block via the xpHash verifier.
-3. On finalization, the **miner allocation** of the minted reward for the period is credited to `targetMiner`.
+2. When the pool seals a valid Proof Chain block, the protocol credits the **miner allocation** for that reward cycle.
+3. The pool distributes that income among its participants according to their accumulated difficulty contribution, after deducting its fee.
-4. Balance is queryable on [XPScan](https://xpscan.io), the [Tamsa Explorer](https://xp.tamsa.io), or via `eth_getBalance`.
+4. Your balance is queryable on [XPScan](https://xpscan.io), the [Tamsa Explorer](https://xp.tamsa.io), or via `eth_getBalance`.

-There is **no separate claim transaction** — rewards land directly in your address.
+There is **no claim transaction** at either hop — payouts arrive in your address on the pool's schedule.
+See [Getting Started](./getting-started#how-pool-payouts-work) for the current pool's fee, minimum payout, and distribution interval.

 ## Estimating Your Earnings